jonase/eastwood/README.md

 #### Function/macro `:arglists` metadata that does not match the number of args it is defined with

-New in Eastwood version 0.1.1
+New in Eastwood version 0.1.1.
+Significant bug fixes made in version 0.2.2.

 Clearly this linter needs to be better documented.